 Moderate Plagiocephaly: 10 – 15 mm

 Severe Plagiocephaly: >15 mm

-Cranial vault asymmetry also referred to as diagonal difference, oblique diagonal difference, or transcranial difference.
-CVA is the difference between 2 diagonal measurements. *** It is important to note that CVA will be symmetric in brachy-, and dolichocephaly.
+5. Cranial vault asymmetry (CVA): also referred to as diagonal difference, oblique diagonal difference, or transcranial difference.
+CVA is the difference between 2 diagonal measurements (frontozygomaticus to opposite eurion).
+Note that CVA will be symmetric in symmetric brachy-, and dolichocephaly.

 These numbers may seem confusing but this has proven to greatly assist in the monitoring of children with any skull shape concerns.